JaylenGarner/Jargon/Documentation/Backend/README.md

     }
     ```

-## Get all Servers owned by the Current User
+## Get all Public Servers owned by the Current User

-Returns all the servers owned (created) by the current user.
+Returns all the servers owned (created) by the current user with the 'public' attribute being true.

 - Require Authentication: true
 - Request